'Our future family, gone': Parents grieve lost embryos

 Yet for Kate and Jeremy, the first and only round of IVF produced five excellent embryos.

-"The fact that my one working ovary could produce those was a miracle," Kate said.
+"The fact that my one working ovary could produce those eggs was a miracle," Kate said.

 She and Jeremy decided to store their precious babies-to-be in a long-term cryopreservation tank at the same place she underwent treatment: Cleveland's University Hospitals Fertility Center.